urbanjost/fpm-gdb/docs/fpm-gdb.md

 =========

 General gdb instructions are beyond the scope of this discussion, but "help" in the gdb pane can get you started.
+At least look at watch, display, list, break, info, where, print, set, next, step, and info after you get started with the basics.

 For the **vim**(1) terminal help go to the rightmost **vim**(1) window and enter ":help terminal-debug".